FirstLine Schools Leadership

 Emmy is a New Orleanian, born and raised, and has worked as an educator with children from infancy to adulthood.
 Over the last 20 years, her experiences as a teacher, administrator and parent have reinforced the importance of early care and education in shaping the development of confident, curious and resilient citizens.
 She is the founding executive director of Abeona House, a parent-initiated, non-profit childcare center started by parents after the storm inspired by the Reggio Emilia approach to education.
 Emmy holds teaching certificates in early and elementary education, and is in the process of completing her masters degree in education from the University of New Orleans.
 She also serves as a 2014 W. K. Kellogg Community Leadership Network Fellow, working to make lasting change in the New Orleans community for vulnerable children.

-A Massachusetts native, Jon Moved to New Orleans in 2012.
-Prior to joining the FirstLine team, hea had a 14 year career with City Year, an education focused non-profit, and FirstLine Schools partner, that unites diverse teams of AmeriCorps members for a year of service in high need schools in 25 communities across the country.
-Jon began is work in education in 2000 as a City Year corps member at the Paul A. Dever School in Boston, helping to bring academically rich afterschool programming to underserved students.
-Jon subsequently served on staff in a variety of anaylst and systems building roles at City Year, working with multiple functional areas of the organization including Development, Human Resources, Finance, and Strategic Planning.
+A Massachusetts native, Jon moved to New Orleans in 2012.
+Jon began his work in education in 2000 as a City Year corps member at the Paul A. Dever School in Boston, helping to bring academically rich afterschool programming to underserved students.
+City Year, a FirstLine partner, is an education focused non-profit organization that unites diverse teams of AmeriCorps members for a year of service in high need schools in 25 communities across the country.
+Jon, subsequently, held a variety of analyst and systems building roles throughout his 14 years on City Year's staff, working with multiple functional areas of the organization including Development, Human Resources, Finance, and Strategic Planning.
 Most recently, Jon led the budgeting and facilities planning work for a new charter school launch in Denver.
 Jon holds a BA in Economics from the University of Massachusetts, Boston.

 Sarah Welinsky, a native of Connecticut, came to New Orleans in 2003 where she received a Bachelor's degree in Finance and French from Tulane University.
 She then worked for five years as Finance Manager for Save The Children's New Orleans Field Office.
 During this time she also served as a member of Save The Children's domestic and international emergency response teams.
 She joined FirstLine Schools as Grants Manager in October 2012 and completed her Masters in Public Administration with a concentration in Hazard Policy in the Spring of 2014.
 Sarah is a member of Phi Kappa Phi and the Pi Alpha Alpha National Honor Socieities and volunteers with Evacuteer as an Evacuspot Captain.
 She is excited for the opportunity to help make a great organization even better!